-- the ongoing implementation of welfare reforms.
-On current roll-out plans published by the DWP it is expected that Pendle will migrate to Full Service Universal Credit during November 2018; the implications of this for the council's contract with Liberata will have to be monitored; - changes in funding streams from Lancashire County Council (LCC) as it continues to implement significant budget savings; an example is the ending of the cost sharing agreement for waste collection which results in a loss of income to Pendle from next year of £0.76m; there also remains uncertainty as to the future shape of the waste disposal arrangements across the County which could further impact on our net operating costs; - the effect of changes to legislation that may create additional cost burdens.
-For example, changes in the way in which land charges are administered and charged for together with constraints on the extent to which councils can charge for various services;
+• the ongoing implementation of welfare reforms on service users.
+Pendle migrated to Full Service Universal Credit in November 2018; the impact is expected to be on a sliding scale which will gather momentum and therefore implications of this for the council's contract with Liberata will have to be monitored;

-the impact of cost shunting from other government departments as they, too, seek to reduce their costs, i.e. business rate reductions as schools convert to Academies or applications for rating reliefs from parts of the NHS;
+- changes in funding streams from Lancashire County Council (LCC) as it continues to implement significant budget savings; an example is the ending of the cost sharing agreement for waste collection which resulted in a loss of income to Pendle in 2017/18 £0.76m.
+The County continue to make large scale budget efficiencies to close their funding gap as budget pressures on adult and childrens' social care continue to rise. - the effect of changes to legislation that may create additional cost burdens.
+For example, changes in the way in which land charges are administered and charged for together with constraints on the extent to which councils can charge for various services; - the impact of cost shunting from other government departments as they, too, seek to reduce their costs, i.e. business rate reductions as schools convert to Academies or applications for rating reliefs from parts of the NHS;